 Adolescents need lots of deep sleep to support their growth and development.
 Some studies show teens who get adequate deep sleep tend to perform better in school and find it easier to regulate their behaviour.

-The amount of deep sleep we need drops as we age, but it’s important we still get enough sleep to prevent the increased risk of serious health problems.
-Creating an environment conducive to quality sleep is important for seniors.
+Like REM sleep, the amount of deep sleep we need decreases throughout our life and we tend to spend more time in the 'light sleep' stage of the sleep cycle.
+However it’s important we still get enough sleep to prevent the increased risk of serious health problems.
+Creating a good sleep environment is important for seniors, but good sleep habits can help people of all ages sleep better.

 Why do I wake up tired?

-“If you’re getting enough sleep, then you should ideally wake feeling refreshed,” says Preeya.
-“There are many things that can impact your ability to wake feeling like this.
-In most cases however, it’s lifestyle factors that are responsible for fatigue such as poor sleep quality or quantity, or poorly managed stress.”
+“There are many things that can impact your ability to wake up feeling refreshed and full of energy.
+In most cases, however, it’s lifestyle factors that are responsible for fatigue such as poor sleep quality, not enough sleep in general, or poorly managed stress,” says Preeya.
+“If you’re getting enough sleep, then you should ideally wake feeling refreshed.”

 Hormones